Finance, Master of Science

 Upon successful completion of the program, students will be able to:

-• Strategic Thinking: Students will be able to demonstrate appropriate financial management skills to facilitate effective decision-making processes;
+• Strategic Thinking: Students will apply financial management theories and skills to support strategic decision-making in their professional and career roles.

 • Ethical Reasoning: Students will be able to apply theory and tools necessary for sound ethical reasoning in finance;